l0drex/family-tree/README.md

 # 🚧 GedcomX Support
 The following features of GedcomX are not supported:

+## NameParts
+Names and their name forms are displayed, but not their name parts nor the name part qualifiers.

 ## Source Description
 Due to `gedcomx-js`, the following data can not be stored and therefore not displayed:
 - publisher